KevinAst/feature-u/docs/crossCommunication.md

 From this perspective, you can think of each feature as it's **own isolated mini application**.

 With that said however, we know that _"**no man is an island**"_!
+Any given feature ultimately exists as part of a larger application.
 There are cases where a feature needs to promote a limited subset of it's aspects to other features.
 For example, a feature may need to:

  - be knowledgeable of some external state (via a selector)
  - emit or monitor actions of other features